 Intermittent Fasting (IF) Methods

-There are several different and easy ways of incorporating intermittent fasting into your daily regime.
-All methods involve splitting the day or week into periods of eating and fasting.
+Several different and easy ways of incorporating intermittent fasting into your daily meal plans exist.
+All methods involve splitting the day or week into periods of eating only during set times and fasting days.

 During your fasting period, you must remain hydrated but must eat virtually nothing at all.